The reign of marvellous Caverns and Caves in Arkansas has long existed, and it distinguishes itself as the best tourist destination.

 Lost Valley zigzags’ scenic trail through the spectacular creek, the rocky boulders leading up to the beautiful Eden falls, ends at the Cobb cave entrance.

 It is believed that the Lost Valley previously was an underground cavern, and various natural processes have altered it into a long beautiful trail leaving behind the remnants in the form of Cobb Cave and a cave underground.
-As a result, it is listed in the caves in Arkansas.

 Winters are the best with gushing waterfalls, but as summer makes its way, the Clark Creek tributary of Buffalo River goes dry; nevertheless, the hiking journey continues to be cheerful.

 Lost Valley Trail gives a wild caving tour to Eden Falls, Cobb Cave, leading to an underground cave.